lemrey/sdk-nrf/samples/ipc/ipc_service/README.rst

 * ``-DCONFIG_APP_IPC_SERVICE_SEND_INTERVAL=1`` and ``-Dremote_CONFIG_APP_IPC_SERVICE_SEND_INTERVAL=20000000`` to get the application sending performance.

 .. note::
-   To program the sample using the nRF54H20 DK, you must provide different configuration and overlay parameters along with the build command.
+   To program the sample using the nRF54H20 PDK, you must provide different configuration and overlay parameters along with the build command.
    There is no default configuration for the nRF54H20 build targets.

 You can use different overlays and configurations to build commands for different testing scenarios.
 The overlay and configuration file details are provided in the :ref:`ipc_service_configuration_file` section.

-For the nRF54H20 DK, the following examples show the testing scenarios for ``cpuapp`` and ``cpurad`` configurations with ICMSG backends.
+For the nRF54H20 PDK, the following examples show the testing scenarios for ``cpuapp`` and ``cpurad`` configurations with ICMSG backends.

 * To test the application where only the application core is sending data through the IPC service, use the following command:

    .. tabs::

-      .. tab:: nRF54H20 Development Kit
+      .. tab:: nRF54H20 PDK

          .. code-block:: console